-When you organise a car hire in Melbourne, rest assured you are not limited to the geographical scope the city has to offer.
+When you organise a Melbourne car rental with East Coast Car Rentals, rest assured you are not limited to the geographical scope the city has to offer.

 Phillips Island: 140 km from the heart of Melbourne